 Robeco has a Good Governance policy to assess governance practices of companies.
 The policy describes how Robeco determines if and when a company does not follow good governance practices and is therefore excluded from the initial investment universe for Article 8 and 9 products.
-Robeco's Good Governance policy applies to the Sub-fund and tests on a set of governance criteria that reflect widely recognized industry established norms and include topics as employee relations, management structure, tax compliance and remuneration.
+Robeco's Good Governance policy applies to the Sub-fund and tests on a set of governance criteria that reflect widely describes the investments in specific assets.

-Good governance

-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.